MLatE2dge/MLatE2dge.github.io/docs/index.md

   <li>Centre of Expertise The Cycle of Care - living for care, caring for life, Karel de Grote University of Applied Sciences and Arts</li>
 </ul>
 </div><br>
-*The Supervisory group operates as a soundboard towards the implementation possibilities of the Project Results.*

 <br>